Earthjustice is the premier nonprofit environmental law

 you are having technical difficulties submitting your application.

-partnership, and excellence.
-Our core values lead us to seek a
+and excellence.
+Our core values lead us to seek a broad range of

-broad range of perspectives and backgrounds to achieve our mission
+perspectives and backgrounds to achieve our mission and to maintain

-and to maintain an inclusive environment where all staff are valued
+an inclusive environment where all staff are valued and respected.

-and respected.
-As an equal opportunity employer, we are committed
+As an equal opportunity employer, we are committed to employment

-to employment practices that ensure that employees and applicants
+practices that ensure that employees and applicants for employment

-for employment are provided with equal opportunities without regard
+are given equal opportunities without regard to race, color,

-to race, color, national origin, ancestry, sex, age, religion,
+national origin, ancestry, sex, age, religion, physical or mental

 For positions located within the City and County of San